aldoborrero/tinder-java-api/README.md

 ## Contributions

 Feel free to contribute to this project if you feel something could be improved or fixed.
-Only thing to notice is that commits to `develop` branch!
+Only thing to notice is that commits should go to `develop` branch as master is for stable builds!

 ## <a name="about"></a> About